Comcare – the National Scheme for Work Injury Compensation

-Comcare is the workers compensation scheme that covers Commonwealth employees such as those who work for federal government departments, and those who work for large national employers such as Australia Post, LinFox, National Australia Bank, Commonwealth Bank, Medibank Private, Telstra and Optus.
+Comcare is the workers’ compensation scheme that covers Commonwealth public servants, employees of Commonwealth statutory authorities and corporations and also those who work for national corporations who have been granted a licence to self-insure under the scheme, including Australia Post, Linfox, National Australia Bank, Commonwealth Bank, Medibank Private, Telstra and Optus.

-The Comcare compensation scheme is similar to the Victorian WorkCover scheme, but is run by the Federal Government.
+The Comcare compensation scheme is similar to the Victorian WorkCover scheme, but is run by the Australian Federal Government under the Safety, Rehabilitation and Compensation Act 1988.

 One of our experienced Comcare lawyers can help you identify whether you are covered by the Comcare scheme.

-You can make a can make a claim for compensation under the Safety, Rehabilitation and Compensation Act 1988 (Cth) if you are injured:
+You can make a can make a claim for compensation if you are injured: